JustOpenSource/fatalshootings/README.md

 ###Routes and Views###

-Routes are handles through express, but there are rendering utilities avialable that provides access to view/model processor pairs.
-To create a new view with a model processory, create an html and js file with the same name in the `shared-utils` directory.
+Routes are handled through express, but the following rendering utilities provide access to view/model pairs.
+To create a new view/model, create an html and js file with the same name in the `shared-utils` directory.

 ```
 touch shared-views/view-name.html
 touch shared-views/view-name.js
 ```

+####Views####
+The html file is a mustache template.

+####Model####
+The .js file is the model and returns a json object in the format that the html template expects.

-The html file is a mustache template, while the .js file is a model data processory.
-There are two ways to write data model processors, either synchronously or asynchronously.
+There are two ways to write models, either synchronously or asynchronously.

 ####synchronous model processor####
 ```
+/**
+ * @param d {object} the data passed into the model
+ */
 function getModel(d){

 	//processed data object in the format that the html template expects
-	var data = {};

-	return data;
+	return {};
 }

 module.exports = getModel;